isabella232/visualstudiogeeks.github.io/_posts/blog/2014-12-28-customize-tfs2013-buildtemplate-to-work-with-csharp6-msbuild14-tarun.md

 ![Customize TFS 2013 template to work with MSBuild 14.0](/assets/img/blog/tarun/post03_tfs2013buildtemplatecustomization.jpg)

-	**Note**: Restart the build service to ensure that the updated version of the build template is picked up by the build agent.
+	Note: Restart the build service to ensure that the updated version of the build template is picked up by the build agent.

 Queue a new build, your .NET 4.6 project should compile just fine.